ashishdubeyad07-png/Business-Insights-360/README.md

+**Introduction**
-Business Insights 360 is an end-to-end Power BI project built for Atliq Hardware, a fictional hardware distribution company, as part of my data analytics portfolio.
-The dashboard consolidates sales performance, financial KPIs, and forecast accuracy metrics into a single interactive report, demonstrating skills in data modeling, DAX, and business-focused visualization.
+An end-to-end Power BI project built for Atliq Hardware, a hardware distribution company, as part of my data analytics portfolio.
+The report consolidates sales, finance, forecast accuracy, top customers, and product-level performance into a single interactive dashboard.

-Data Source: Dataset provided as part of the Power BI Bootcamp 5.0, based on a fictional hardware company, Atliq Hardware.
+**Overview**
+Atliq Hardware needed a unified view of business performance across departments.
+This report brings together sales trends, financial metrics, forecast accuracy, and customer/product insights to support data-driven decision-making — replacing scattered spreadsheets with one interactive tool.